pcercuei/bloom/README.md

 Bloom is an experimental Playstation 1 emulator for the SEGA Dreamcast.

-It is but a tiny wrapper around other open-source projects:
+It is built on top of other open-source projects:

 - PCSX, the Playstation emulator (https://github.com/libretro/pcsx_rearmed)